top of page

 07. Choose the right application for your purposes

 Once you have all the information you need to submit your application, you can begin to file for a trademark.
-You’ll need to sign up for an account with USPTO.gov in order to access the online filing system, called the Trademark Electronic Application System (TEAS).
+You’ll need a USPTO.gov account to file your application through the Trademark Center, the USPTO’s current filing system.

 Because the process of trademarking a name is somewhat tedious, the USPTO offers a streamlined version of their standard application.
-The TEAS Plus filing option application is for businesses who can confidently answer all of the required questions.
+The USPTO no longer uses separate TEAS Plus and TEAS Standard applications.
+All trademark applications are now filed through the Trademark Center using a single application format.

 Upon submission, you’ll get a confirmation and a serial number to reference your application and check on its status.
-A government patent attorney will review it and determine whether to approve your name trademark.
+A USPTO examining attorney will review your application and decide if it meets all trademark requirements.
 This part of the process can take a few months, so don’t worry if you don’t hear back soon after you file your application.

 What to expect after filing